ufechner7/KiteViewer/README.md

 main()
 ```

+Click on PLAY to play the log file.
 Use the right mouse button to zoom and the left mouse button to pan
 the 3D view.

 ## Import flight data